OMGLASERSPEWPEWPEW/craft-writing/Writing/Wake/Wake-part-one.md

 	Athey sighs.
 The Philippines?
 She’s watched this four times and still can’t figure it out.
 What were you doing in Siargao?
 	Koko pulses high then low. «I’m sorry, Athey.
 The shrapnel has no commercial index or military registry.
 It’s a custom fabrication.
 Untraceable.»
 	Custom means resources.
 Resources means Sky Town or a nation.
 And untraceable means she’s blind to who they are or when they’ll come.
 Athey’s teeth feel ready to shatter.
 She’s been clenching her jaw.
 	This is why Memphis scrubbed the audio.
 Not just to protect Athey from hearing them come.
-To stop her from chasing something she'd never catch.
+To stop her from catching something she can't handle.
 	Memphis's holo offers nothing—just frozen tears and that desperate, open mouth.
 Her own cheek is wet.
 She wipes it hard, twice.
 	Athey stands, turning to face the black disc of Skytown—the eye of the spiral—where dark clouds mass and churn against its rim.
 Dina hasn’t come down and whoever’s hunting Memphis is probably up there too.
 	Resign and run.
-No. Memphis chose Athey's shape, now she has to live with it, even if she doesn't believe in it anymore.
+Fuck that.
+Athey still believes in the mission even if Memphis doesn't.
 	The lift engine cranks and whirs as the car comes to a stop.
 	Athey's spine snaps straight, Memphis's weeping image disperses like sand in wind.
 She stands and turns to the lift.
 	Tika's inside holding the gate open.
 She's wearing a pair of wildly colored, over-sized glasses above a somber smile.
 “Sorry.”
 Tika’s fingers clasp together.
 She studies her shoes for a solemn moment, then peeks up at Athey.
 She presses her lips together, but the seriousness won't stick.
 	A grin breaks through.
 She tries to bite it back, fails, and snaps a mock salute.
 “Everyone’s waiting, Chief Resident.”
 	Tika's laugh cuts through everything.
 Tika holds the joy Athey used to have.
 Athey's hands clench into fists, then release.
 Box it in, Athey.
 Stay in control.
 Memphis' voice, sharp through a helmet mic.
 Athey bites her lip like she did then.
 Copper on her tongue.
-	"Nice glasses."
-The words come out flat.
+	“Oh, stop.”
+Athey forces brightness into her voice, pokes Tika in the belly as she steps inside.
+“Nice glasses!”
 	"Oh.
 I printed them this morning...Sorry."
 Tika readjusts her glasses.
 "Were you crying?"
 	"No. Dust, allergies.
 And, you have nothing to be sorry about unless you were printing those when you have been learning with Tribe.
 It hurts Tribe when you leave them hanging like that."
 	Tika rolls her eyes, then points to Tribe (a six-foot humanoid robot).
-"Tribe doesn't depend on me-Tribe stans.
+"Tribe doesn't hang—Tribe stans.
 Look."
 	“You're skipping your classes with him.
 That doesn’t help anyone.”
 	“He only wants to talk about the stack jobs.”
 Tika sighs, lets the gate clang shut, then flicks up the lever.
 The motors groan, and the floor lurches upward.
 	“What’s wrong with a stack job?”